Bismuth-Forge/bismuth/README.md

 ![script demo](img/demo.gif)

 This is a fork of [Krohnkite](https://github.com/esjeon/krohnkite).
 The fork was made, because the old project seems to be unmaintained.
+If you want to import your old shortcuts from it, use the `contrib/import_krohnkite.sh` script.

 ## 🗺️ Goals